leon4rd/test/README.md

-## What's the difference between a rooster and a crow?
-A rooster can crow but a crow cannot rooster.
+## I tried to write a chemistry joke, but could never get a reaction.